Last updated: May 29, 2026

 Bottom line: In Wisconsin, most aging help starts with an Aging and Disability Resource Center, often called an ADRC.
 ADRCs help older adults, adults with disabilities, family caregivers, and people planning ahead.
-They can explain local meals, rides, benefit help, home care choices, dementia support, caregiver help, safety concerns, and long-term care options.
-The statewide number for help finding a local ADRC or Tribal ADRS is 844-WIS-ADRC (844-947-2372).
+They can explain meals, rides, senior centers, benefits, Medicare counseling, home care choices, dementia support, caregiver help, safety concerns, and long-term care options.
+To find your local ADRC or Tribal Aging and Disability Resource Specialist, call 844-WIS-ADRC (844-947-2372) or use the state ADRC contact list.

 Contents